mrhdias/secutio/docs/index.md

     }
 }
 ```
-The **attribute-action** replaces the "action" property with the specified attribute, which should be present on the element with the 'data-tasks' attribute.
+The **attribute-action** replaces the "action" property with the specified attribute, which should be present on the element with the "data-tasks" attribute.
 This property overrides the default and allows actions to be unique.

 template